-Queen Elizabeth, Gloriana herself resplendent in all her majesty, rode through the city attended by her courtiers and soldiers while basking in the adulation of the people thronging the narrow streets and occasionally giving a stiff wave.
+Queen Elizabeth, Gloriana herself resplendent in all her majesty rode, attended by her courtiers and soldiers, through the city basking in the adulation of the people thronging the narrow streets and occasionally giving a stiff wave.

-Following closely behind, Lord Cecil turned to Sir Francis Walsingham.
-“They love her for our fleet’s success, my heartiest congratulations to you sirrah, the Spanish are indeed routed.”
+Following behind Lord Cecil turned to Sir Francis Walsingham.
+“They love her for our fleet’s success, my heartiest congratulations to you sirrah, the spanish are indeed routed.”

 The spymaster smiled graciously.
 “Tis none of my doing my lord, we have to thank that necromancer John Dee once again, for it was he that conjured the imp of the winds to blow hard on the enemy ships thus forcing them away.”